port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/nudge-pr-reviewers.md

 # Nudge Pull Request Reviewers

-In the following guide, you are going to create a self-service action in Port that executes a GitHub workflow to nudge PR reviewers with a kind message.
+In the following guide, we are going to create a self-service action in Port that executes a GitHub workflow to nudge PR reviewers with a kind message.

 ## Prerequisites
 1. Install Port's GitHub app by clicking [here](https://github.com/apps/getport-io/installations/new).